Swamp Fox Murals | Francis Marion Trail | Revolutionary War, Southern Campaigns | Clarendon County, SC

 credited in the lineage of the United States Army Rangers.

-Miniature of the 2nd SC Regiment, Marion Crest from the leather helmet is this lapel pin
+Miniature of the 2nd SC Regiment, Crest from the leather helmet: Lapel pin

 Discover nature in Clarendon County, SC